Jen0234/Jen0234/README.md

 - 👋 Hi, I’m @Jen0234
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning html
-- 💞️ I’m looking to collaborate on website
+- 💞️ I’m looking to collaborate on building website
 - 📫 How to reach me JennaLafable@gmail.com

 <!---